Jmq14/Haskell-Compiler/README.md

 First install cabal.(http://www.baidu.com)

-Then cabal install -j to build the whole project.
+Then python compile.py to build the whole project.

 The view of the readme needs to be fixed because zhx is not very familiar with markdown.